rcurrier666/pwdserver/README.md

 # Tests

 To run the test suite start a server with `-p testfiles/passwd -g testfiles/group -o json`.
 In another window run `npm test`.
 This will test all functions with both success and failure arguments.

+I npm is aborting, you may have to run it as `sudo npm test`.